-Along the section of California's coastline between Hearst Castle and Carmel, North America plunges precipitously into the Pacific Ocean, a little bit of highway clinging to the cliffs that's called California Highway One.
-The unique scenery along this stretch of road is so enthralling that you'll be tempted to stop at every turnout, whether it's your first visit or your fiftieth — and it never looks quite the same twice.
+Along the section of California's coastline between Hearst Castle and Carmel, the land plunges precipitously into the Pacific Ocean, with what seems to be a little bit of highway clinging to the cliffs.
+California Highway One takes you along a stretch of road with powerful scenery.
+There are turnouts where you can admire the ocean and the cliffs of Big Sur.

-You can drive those 90 miles straight through in about 3 hours or linger a bit, have a meal overlooking the coast at Nepenthe restaurant, tour the lighthouse, or check out the purple sand at Pfeiffer Beach.
+You can drive those 90 miles straight through in about three hours or linger a bit, have a meal overlooking the coast at Nepenthe restaurant, tour the Point Sur Lighthouse, or check out the purple sand at Pfeiffer Beach.
 For an even more intensive experience, consider an overnight stop at Ventana Inn.

 05 of 12

 The world's largest tree is an impressive 275 feet tall and 36.5 feet wide (83.8 by 11.1 meters).
 It's an awe-inspiring experience to stand at the foot of the General Sherman Tree, craning your neck to see the top, looking at branches thicker than you are tall.

 Nearby and only slightly smaller are eight of the 20 biggest trees on earth, some of them as old as 3,500 years.

 This little strip of mountain terrain is the only place in the world where Sequoiadendron giganteum grow.
 Sequoia National Park encompasses the Kings River Canyon, a place John Muir called "a rival of Yosemite," yet, by comparison, it's nearly free from the crowds that flock to Yosemite.